On this page

 Customer Enablement vs. Sales Enablement

-Sales enablement is how a company ensures its sales department has the resources they need to sell effectively.
+Sales enablement is how a company ensures its sales team has the resources they need to close deals effectively.
+The focus is internal—equipping sellers to win.

 How does customer education fit in?
-Sana shared that customer education “uses data to get ahead of where and how customers get stuck.”
+As customer education and enablement consultant Sana Farooq puts it, customer education "uses data to get ahead of where and how customers get stuck," making it one of the most proactive tools in a customer enablement strategy.

 Get Started with Customer Enablement